South African rand range-bound as Middle East conflict weighs on risk sentiment

 The central bank kept its policy rate at 6.75% on Thursday, saying caution was needed.

-On the Johannesburg Stock Exchange, the Top-40 index was down 0.7% in early trade.
+On the Johannesburg Stock Exchange, the Top-40 index was last down 1.2%.